icantevensee/deepwoken-sharko/README.md

 <img src="/img/1.png" width="300">

 ### Features:
-- **Movement**: You can move Destroyman III around the screen by clicking and holding the mouse wheel (middle button) while dragging.
+- **Movement**: You can move the Sharko around the screen by clicking and holding the mouse wheel (middle button) while dragging.
 - **Menu Access**: To open the menu, double-click the mouse wheel (middle button).
 - **Animation**: The Sharko can animate through different states such as idle, walking, talking, and greeting.
 - **Interaction**: Users can interact with the Sharko by clicking on the GUI interface.